Seahawks end day before training camp with flurry of roster moves and restructured contract

 Campbell was signed in May as an undrafted free agent out of Montana State.

-Perry, listed at 6-2, 300 pounds, played in two games last season with the Browns and likely will join the competition at nose tackle, one of the most uncertain spots on the team with Bryan Mone still recovering from a knee injury suffered in December.
+Perry, listed at 6 feet, 2 inches and 300 pounds, played in two games last season with the Browns and likely will join the competition at nose tackle, one of the most uncertain spots on the team with Bryan Mone recovering from a December knee injury.

 Perry played his final two college seasons at Illinois after beginning his career at South Carolina State.
 He was waived by the Browns in May.

-Whitaker, a graduate of Division III Washington University in St. Louis, has no NFL experience, but took part in Seattle’s rookie minicamp in May on a tryout basis.
+Whitaker, a graduate of Division III Washington University in St. Louis, has no NFL experience, but took part in Seattle’s rookie minicamp in May.

 Bell, listed at 6-1, 275, went undrafted this year out of Texas State, but was signed after the draft by the Ravens before being released a few days later.
-The Ravens listed Bell as both a defensive end and fullback.
-He then signed with the Michigan Panthers of the USFL and had four sacks and 16 tackles in six games, and had the highest pass-rush win rate in the league, according to Pro Football Focus.
+He then signed with the Michigan Panthers of the USFL and had four sacks and 16 tackles in six games; he had the highest pass-rush win rate in the league, according to Pro Football Focus.

-The moves leave the Seahawks with one spot on their 90-man roster.
+The moves leave the Seahawks with one open spot on their 90-man roster.

 Charbonnet signs, Witherspoon to come?